Lord Mayor's Creative Fellowships

 - structured learning experiences.

-- Individuals – applicants may apply for up to $10,000 to support individual Brisbane artists, arts workers, cultural workers or creative producers undertake professional development opportunities.
+Applicants may apply for up to $10,000 per application are available to support individual Brisbane based creatives undertake professional development opportunities.

-Applicants will be notified of the outcome of their application in May 2022.
+Applicants will be notified of the outcome of their application by late-April 2024.

-- must be a permanent resident or Australian citizen
+- be a permanent resident or Australian citizen